kubernetes-sigs/cluster-addons/README.md

 In this repository we explore ideas for all of the above.
 [Cluster addon operators](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cluster-lifecycle/addons/0035-20190128-addons-via-operators.md) in particular.

+With cluster addon operators, we are exploring a kubernetes-native way of managing addons using CRDs(Custom Resource Definitions) and controllers where the controllers encode how best to manage the addon.
+Installing and managing an addon could be as simple as creating a custom resource.

+We are also exploring other concept such as managing different simple addons with a single controller to reduce consumption of resources and make it dead simple to manage addons.
+We welcome you to create your own addon operators and try using the ones created by this community.

 ## Frequently asked questions

 > What is this?